xtsimpouris/imap-to-local-html/README.md

-# HTML5 IMAP email backup script
+# IMAP mailbox to local HTML files, email backup script

 This is a python script to backup any IMAP capable email account to a bowsable HTML archive and a Maildir folder.
 Not one huge file (mbox), only needing a web browser to view and no proprietary code, so you can make sure I won't steal your password.